muratk3n/thirdwave/en/tweets/2016/week28.md

 is even sorted from best to worst. #1 is great of course, but you could go with Veers or even Haako as exotic picks.

-Addition: Video.
+---

 The Justice Department is formally closing the case against Hillary Clinton's private email server with no charges, U.S. Attorney General Loretta Lynch announced Wednesday evening.

 Good to hear